pepstock-org/Charba-Wiki/versioned_docs/version-5.0/charts/geo/BubbleMap.md

 options.setResponsive(true);
 ```

-These are the options specific to bar charts:
+These are the options specific to bubble map charts:

 | Name | Type | Default | Description
 | :- | :- | :- | :-